debola31/100-days-of-code/log.md

 ### Day 0: September 15, 2019

-**Today's Progress**: Started working on Chapter 2 of the Hands on Guide to machine Learning
+**Today's Progress**: Started working on Chapter 2 of the "Hands-On Machine Learning with Scikit-Learn & TensorFlow" Book.

 **Thoughts**: I'm enjoying how hands-on this book seems.
 I've done a lot of intro courses & reading into Machine Learning so it's nice to get my hands dirty on some implementation.